pyconjp/2012.pycon.jp/sphinx/en/program/index.rst

 Timetable plan
 ================

-Timetable is undetermined, it may be open to change in the future.
+The timetable is not definite.
+It may change in the future.

 Day1 : 2012/9/15 (Sat)